mehmetavnicelik/Smart-Socket/README.md

 # Smart-Socket
-Mesaures and controls the current which passes through a socket and also calculates the total consumed power.
+Measures and controls the current which passes through a socket and also calculates the total consumed power.

 In this project, The following component have been used.